Ashwin-S-Nambiar/ashlog/content/notes/Spotify Now Playing Widget.md

 ---
-title: Spotify Now Playing Integration
+title: Spotify Now Playing Widget
 date: 2025-10-5
-tags: [spotify, api, nextjs, react, music, integration, portfolio, realtime]
+tags: [spotify, api, nextjs, react, music, widget, portfolio, realtime]
 ---
-**Spotify Now Playing Integration** is a dynamic feature that displays your currently playing Spotify track in real-time on your website or portfolio.
-Building this feature was one of my favorite portfolio additions - there's something magical about visitors seeing exactly what song is fueling my coding sessions in real-time.
+**Spotify Now Playing Widget** is a dynamic widget that displays your currently playing Spotify track in real-time on your website or portfolio.
+Building this feature was one of my favorite portfolio additions.

-This integration combines the [[notes/Public APIs/Spotify Web API]], [[notes/Tech Stack/Next.js]] API routes, and real-time data fetching to create an engaging music widget that updates automatically.
+This widget combines the [[notes/Public APIs/Spotify Web API]], [[notes/Tech Stack/Next.js]] API routes, and real-time data fetching to create an engaging music widget that updates automatically.
 What started as a simple "what am I listening to?" became a sophisticated system that handles authentication, caching, error states, and provides a seamless user experience.

-The implementation uses **SWR** for efficient data fetching with intelligent caching and [[notes/Tech Stack/React]] components for a responsive UI that gracefully adapts to different playback states - whether I'm jamming to music, in a private session, or not listening to anything at all.
+The implementation uses [[notes/SWR]] for efficient data fetching with intelligent caching and [[notes/Tech Stack/React]] components for a responsive UI that gracefully adapts to different playback states, whether I'm jamming to music, in a private session, or not listening to anything at all.

 ## Visual Preview: See It In Action
 Before diving into the technical details, let me show you what this actually looks like in practice.
 These screenshots are from my actual portfolio - not mockups, but the real widget in different states.